Deltares/HYDROLIB/contrib/HydroLogic_Inundation_toolbox/README.md

 ## Sub directories

 - Data: contains D-HYDRO model output for two example models.
-The Tol case is provided by HydroLogic, the Zwolle case if by Arcadis (through HYDROLIB).
+The Tol case is provided by HydroLogic, the Zwolle case is by Arcadis (through HYDROLIB).
 - Examples: containts Jupyter notebooks with example usage of the toolbox and readers.
 - Readers: contains flowmeshreader and hisreader.